LionZXY/metro-utils/README.md

 ### Motivation

-When building modular applications with Dagger, it's common to define an API module with public interfaces and a separate implementation module with concrete classes.
-Assisted injection is a useful pattern for creating instances of classes with a mix of dependencies provided by Dagger and runtime parameters.
+When building modular applications with Metro DI, it's common to define an API module with public interfaces and a separate implementation module with concrete classes.
+Assisted injection is a useful pattern for creating instances of classes with a mix of dependencies provided by Metro and runtime parameters.
-However, using Dagger's @AssistedFactory requires the factory interface and the implementation class to be in the same module, which breaks the separation between API and implementation.
+However, using Metro's @AssistedFactory requires the factory interface and the implementation class to be in the same module, which breaks the separation between API and implementation.

 `@ContributesAssistedFactory` solves this problem by allowing to declare the bound type (factory interface) in the